 The production crew took Jim’s Burgers (now Chris’s Burgers) in Rialto, California, a former Burger Chef building, and painstakingly brought it back to its former glory inside and out.

 Vicki’s Lunch Van in Montgomery, Alabama, and Jack’s Old Fashion Hamburger House in Fort Lauderdale, Florida, are both located in former Burger Chef buildings.
 They have one other thing in common; both serve awesome old-school burgers.

-Most locations below have still the original building structure and sign outside.
+Most locations below still have the original building structure and sign outside.
 In some cases, the building may have been modified, or a repurposed sign is all that is left.

 Can you think of anyone I’ve left out?
 Please leave a comment below so I can keep this list updated.

 |Alabama||Plum’s Lounge||1186 Montgomery Highway||Dothan|

 |Arkansas||Car Connection||5404 S University Avenue||Little Rock|